spinellitr/spinellitr/README.md

                 -I'm a yoga teacher, and I taught at Hilltop Lakeview in Chicago for about 5 years.

-                -I *love* backpacking and have climbed the Lemosho trek to Kilimanjaro and the Salcantay trek to Machu Picchu.
+                -I *love* backpacking and climbed the Lemosho trek to Kilimanjaro and the Salcantay trek to Machu Picchu.

                 -I've lived in Cleveland, Nashville, Anaikatti, Denver, Chicago, and Honolulu.   :)